The following sections present and detail options to share data across users and groups on Sherlock.

 chmod command.
 For example, if user

-joe wants to give read and write permissions to
+joe wants to give read, write and traverse permissions to

 jack for her directory

 -R switch recursively applies the rule to the files and directories within